Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Analysis Design

-\textbf{Models} To ensure the results reflect a broader characteristics of transformer architecture rather than a single model, we conduct experiments on three models.
+\textbf{Models:} To ensure the results reflect broader characteristics of transformer architecture rather than a single model, we conduct experiments on three LLMs.
 Each model belongs to a different family, introducing subtle architectural variations and unique training datasets.
-The selected models are: \begin{itemize} \item \textbf{Mistral 7B} \cite{mistral2023} was developed by MistralAI and performs well on multiple benchmarks.
+The selected models are as follows: \begin{itemize} \item \textbf{Mistral 7B} \cite{mistral2023} was developed by MistralAI and performs well on multiple benchmarks.
 It is fully open source.
-The model utilizes sliding attention window and grouped query attention for more efficient inference.
-Mistral was trained with 8K context window.
+The model utilizes a sliding attention window and grouped query attention for more efficient inference.
+Mistral was trained with an 8K context window.

 \item \textbf{Gemma 7B} \cite{gemma2024} is a model from Google, based on their powerful Gemini.
-It was train on text, code and mathematical data.
+It was trained on text, code and mathematical data.
 The model stands out due to its improved mathematical abilities.
 Similarly to Mistral, Gemma's context window is 8K tokens.

-\item \textbf{Vicuna 7B} \cite{vicuna2023} is a finetuned version of Llama 2 and was developed by LMSYS.
+\item \textbf{Vicuna 7B} \cite{vicuna2023} is a fine-tuned version of Llama 2 developed by LMSYS.
 The model was designed with research in mind and is fully open source.
 It has the smallest context window among the studied models, with a limit of 2048 tokens. \end{itemize}

-\textbf{Hyperparameters} Given the constraints of time and computational resources, it was not feasible to explore the entire hyperparameter space.
-Instead, a subset was selected for evaluation, and the values were incrementally adjusted to optimize model performance.
-For this study, the following hyperparameters were selected for adjustment, and each model was evaluated across all hyperparameter settings:
+\textbf{Hyperparameters:} Given the constraints of time and computational resources, it was not feasible to explore the entire hyperparameter space.
+Instead, a subset was selected for evaluation and the values were incrementally adjusted to optimize model performance.
+For this study, the following hyperparameters were selected for adjustment and each model was evaluated across all hyperparameter settings:

-\begin{itemize} \item \textbf{temperature [0.3, 0.5, 0.7]} - larger temperature settings allows the model to sample from a wider range of possible tokens.
-This means, that responses with higher setting could become more diverse and therefore longer.
+\begin{itemize} \item \textbf{temperature [0.3, 0.5, 0.7]}: larger temperature settings allow the model to sample from a wider range of possible tokens.
+This means that responses with higher settings could become more diverse and therefore longer.

-\item \textbf{max\_time [4s, 10s, no limit]} - is used to set a time limit on how long the model is allowed to run during the generation process.
+\item \textbf{max\_time [4s, 10s, no limit]}: is used to set a time limit on how long the model is allowed to run during the generation process.
 It imposes a hard stop on the time the model can spend generating output, regardless of how many tokens have been generated.

-\item \textbf{max\_new\_tokens [10, 50, 100]} - this hyperparameter is used to control the maximum number of tokens that the model is allowed to generate in response to a prompt.
+\item \textbf{max\_new\_tokens [10, 50, 100]}: this hyperparameter is used to control the maximum number of tokens that the model is allowed to generate in response to a prompt.